nnellans/ado-pipelines-guide/README.md

 - stage: string # the symoblic name used to reference this stage. must be the first property
   displayName: string # human-readable name for the stage. optional
   pool: pool # specify the stage-level pool where jobs in this stage will run. optional
-  dependsOn: # any stages which must complete before this one. optional
+  dependsOn: # first form. any stages which must complete before this one. optional
   - string
+  dependsOn: # second form. any stages which must complete before this one. optional
   condition: string # evaluate this condition expression to determine whether to run this stage
   variables: variables # specify any stage-level variables. optional
   lockBehavior: string # optional, default value is runLatest. accepts only sequential or runLatest